What is audience data?

 Bad data wastes rep time and damages sender reputation.
 High bounce rates hurt email deliverability.
 Calling disconnected numbers frustrates your team.

 Ask providers about verification methods, bounce rates, and refresh frequency.
-B2B data decays quickly as people change roles.
+B2B data decays quickly, Salesforce's State of Sales research estimates 91% of CRM data is incomplete or inaccurate within a year.
 Continuous updates matter more than one-time accuracy claims.
 A provider who verified their data six months ago is selling you stale information.

 Coverage and depth